-Where certain mining operations have periods of inactivity exceeding one hundred eighty (180) days, a permit applicant may include in the permit application, amendment or technical revision, the information otherwise required when filing a Notice of Temporary Cessation.
-(Please see Rules 6.3.3(a) or 6.4.4(e).)
+Where certain mining operations have periods of inactivity exceeding one hundred and eighty (180) days, the Operator may include in the permit application, amendment or technical revision, the information otherwise required when filing a Notice of Temporary Cessation- (Please see Rules 6.3.3(1)(a) or 6.4.4(e)-).
 If approved by the Board or Office, such Notice in the permit shall serve as a substitute for the Notice of Temporary Cessation with the following conditions:

-- (a) The Operator must report to the Board through the Annual Report: - (i) the condition of the operation at the time of cessation; - (ii) what specific measures have been and will be implemented to comply with reclamation, performance standards and Environmental Protection Plan requirements; and - (iii) plans for resumption of mining. - (b) This Rule shall not apply to in situ leach mining operations.
+- (a) The Operator must report to the Board through the Annual Report: - (i) the condition of the operation at the time of cessation; - (ii) what specific measures have been and will be implemented to comply with reclamation and performance standards; and - (iii) plans for resumption of mining.